lms vs elearning

 However, the eLearning platform doesn’t provide you with this advantage.
 They decide the pricing of your course.
 So you literally don’t have control over how much your course gets discounted.

-Possibility of student acquisition
+Possibility of Student Acquisition

 You have to work hard to get the students if you go with LMS.
 Since it’s a newly launched course nobody will know about it.
 It’ll require you to do the promotion of your course on your own.
 You can utilize the power of social media and email marketing to acquire students from there.
 Undoubtedly, this will need some effort.
 However, in the long run, this will benefit you.